evairx/Flow/README.md

 ```
 2. **Let's instantiate Flow**
 > [!IMPORTANT]
 > Note that FlowAPI uses 2 different ApiKey and SecretKey, depending if it is for Production or Sandbox.
+To use the Sandbox mode, change the production parameter to true

 ```js
 const flow = new Flow({